Financial-Times/origami-website/_tutorials/manual-build.md

 This is a good time to highlight how the manual build process provides more flexibility, because we don't need to stick to the Origami naming convention - we can give our table whatever class name we want.

-Let's head over to <a href="https://registry.origami.ft.com/components/o-table#demo-row-stripes" class="o-typography-link--external" target="\_blank" rel="noopener">the striped variation of o-table in the registry</a>, and copy that HTML in under our content.
+Let's head over to <a href="https://registry.origami.ft.com/components/o-table#demo-row-stripes" class="o-typography-link--external" target="\_blank" rel="noopener">the striped variation of o-table in the registry</a>, and copy that <abbr title="Hypertext Markup Language">HTML</abbr> in under our content.

 Instead of using the default `o-table` class, let's use one called `fruit-table`.
 You should end up with class names like: <code class="no-wrap">fruit-table--row-stripes</code> and <code class="no-wrap">fruit-table__cell--numeric</code>.